2013 F1 Powerboat World Championship

 The 2013 UIM F1 H2O World Championship was the 30th season of Formula 1 Powerboat racing.
-For the first time in the championship's history, there was an event held in South America, with the first race of the year taking place in Brasilia on 1 and 2 June.
+For the first time in the championship's history, there was an event held in South America, with the first race of the year taking place in Brasília on 1 and 2 June.
 In addition, the series' 250th race since it began in 1981 took place on 2 October at the Grand Prix of China in Liuzhou.

 Alex Carella, driving for the Qatar Team, successfully defended his world championship for the second year in a row, ensuring he became only the second driver in the history of the championship to win three consecutive world titles, after Guido Cappellini.

 Teams and drivers

 Team changes

 All nine full-time teams from 2012 continued into the 2013 season, although Team Sweden revisited a title sponsorship agreement with the country of Azerbaijan which saw the outfit rebranded to Team Azerbaijan, a partnership last formed back in 2010.
 None of the part-time teams that participated in 2012 were present for the opening round in Brazil, however there was speculation that Dragon Racing would at some point rejoin the series, as would Jay Price, the 2008 champion who drove for the other part-time team in 2012, Skydive Dubai.
 Neither of these teams ultimately entered the championship however.

 Caudwell Racing were forced to miss the first race of the year in Brazil due to their new boats not being ready in time.
 After it was initially believed that they would join the rest of the field at the second race of the season in Ukraine, as in Brazil Caudwell were not present.
 Shortly before the third race at Liuzhou, the South African team made the announcement that they would be returning to the fold in Qatar for the fourth race, citing "unprecedented shipping challenges" for their delay.
 The delay however allowed the team to design an all-new hull and make major refinements to their revolutionary four-stroke engine.